 - Bay laurel

-- Garden cress is an edible herb (better than supermarket cress that’s watered down with rapeseed oil).
-Cress is toxic to pets.
-Also known as ‘poor man’s pepper’, it’s good to add a tangy taste to sandwiches, soups and stews.
+- Cress.
+For humans, this edible herb (better than supermarket cress that is mostly rapeseed oil) is known as ‘poor man’s pepper’ and gives a tasty tang to sandwiches, soups and stews.

-Safer herbs include milder basil, rosemary, coriander and thyme.
-Rosemary will attract bees, so keep furry friends away.
+It’s best to keep all herbs away from pets.
+But if growing your own, safer ones include mild basil, rosemary, coriander and thyme.
 Lavender is not the most toxic herb for pets, but in large amounts could harm.
 Also keep pets away from herbs that attract bees (like lavender or rosemary – see natural remedies for bee stings).

-My Tiny Kitchen Garden shows that you don’t need a garden to grow your own food.
-This beginner’s guide shows how to grow 20 plants in your kitchen, even with limited space.
-Whether it’s fresh herbs for cooking or to save money on your food bill, reduce your carbon footprint by learning the basics of micro-gardening.
-Plus there are tips on growing food from scraps, and how to save and store seeds.
+- My Tiny Kitchen Garden shows how to grow 20 plants in your kitchen including fresh herbs for dinner.
+Learn the basics of micro-gardening and find tips on growing food from scraps, and how to save and store seeds (again away from pets, if herbs are toxic).

 - Complete Container Herb Gardening is a book by a certified horticulturalist.
-Sue Goetz walks you through growing easy edible herbs with healing properties, for your patio, rooftop, balcony or porch.
-Discover best herbs to grow, ideal containers and how to tend your herb garden.
-Includes a dozen container recipes
+Sue Goetz walks you through growing easy edible herbs for your patio, roof, balcony or porch.
+Learn ideal containers and how to tend your herb garden.